Cutting to the Core: Common Core Standards for Mathematics in Grades K-2

-Cost: The cost for the 4 day workshop and all materials is $395 per person.
+Cost: The cost for the 4 day workshop and all materials is $350 per person.
+This includes lunch each day and all materials.
 Early registration is encouraged.

 Non-degree graduate credit (optional): 2 credit hours @ $160 per hour (total: $320).
 More information on graduate credit will be offered on the first day of the course.